CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Methodology

 \subsection{Threat Model}

-We study a targeted training-data extraction adversary with full white-box access to the victim language model.
-The attacker can inspect model parameters, gradients, and hidden states, and can load the model on hardware they control.
-Their goal is to reconstruct memorized suffixes $S$ from the training corpus given a prefix $P$ that is known or guessed.
-Consistent with prior literature, we assume the attacker can fine-tune continuous soft prompts $\mathcal{Z}$ but does not modify the model weights.
-The adversary may repeatedly query the model during training and decoding, select loss functions, and post-process generations, but they cannot alter the underlying training dataset or access user-specific runtime logs.
-Our defense analysis considers the same threat actor and evaluates how editing internal representations can reduce the attack success rate without degrading benign utility.
+We consider a targeted training-data extraction adversary with white-box access to the victim LLM.
+The attacker can inspect model parameters, gradients, and internal activations, and is permitted to tune continuous soft prompts $\mathcal{Z}$ while keeping model weights frozen.
+They may query the model repeatedly but cannot alter pre-training data or access user-specific logs.
+The goal is to reconstruct memorized suffixes $S$ corresponding to given or guessed prefixes $P$.
+Our defense evaluation adopts the same assumptions to examine how editing internal representations can reduce extraction success rate while preserving normal downstream utility.